mucherino/teaching/Julia/julia4-adaptive-maps.md

 You're visiting Andalusia and exploring the beautiful city of Granada.
-Your GPS device tells you that the cathedral is a few meters away from your current location, something like 200 metres away.
+Your GPS device tells you that the cathedral is a few meters away from your current location, something like 200 meters away.
 Just follow the street, turn right, and the cathedral is going to appear just in front of you.
 "Cool, let's go", you say to your friends.
-On your short way to the cathedral, another group of turists asks you for directions for the cathedral, and you just repeat to them what you had just learned from your GPS device: "just turn right over there, and the cathedral will be in front of you".
+On your short way to the cathedral, another group of tourists asks you for directions for the cathedral, and you just repeat to them what you had just learned from your GPS device: "just turn right over there, and the cathedral will be in front of you".
 Your reply is so immediate that you miss to pay attention to the fact that there is a person